 So, Is it a Legal Requirement to have an Annual Racking Inspection?

 However, in not having an annual racking inspection, employers and warehouse owners go against HSE’s advice.
 This means that if an accident related to racking were to happen, they would be both legally and morally responsible.
-In not having a SEMA approved racking inspection, a person could argue that the warehouse owner did not ensure their safety “so far as is reasonably practicable”.
+In not having a racking inspection by a SEMA approved inspector, a person could argue that the warehouse owner did not ensure their safety “so far as is reasonably practicable”.

-HSE, SEMA, and we at Storage Equipment Experts all recommend a SEMA approved racking inspection at least once a year.
-We pride ourselves on our knowledge of pallet racking inspection requirements and on what makes a SEMA approved racking inspection the HSE-approved protocol that it is.
+HSE, SEMA, and we at Storage Equipment Experts all recommend a racking inspection by a SEMA approved inspector at least once a year.
+We pride ourselves on our knowledge of pallet racking inspection requirements and on what makes a racking inspection by a SEMA approved inspector the HSE-approved protocol that it is.